tk-notes/blog/fun-with-dates/README.md

 };
 ```

 Great.
-The `yesterday` function would work very similiar.
+The `yesterday` function would work very similarly.
 Just subtract the day and we are good to go.

 ```typescript
 const yesterday = (): Date => {